 How to build a digging box for your bunny

-It's important for your bunnies happiness and healthy to enrich their environment and allow them to do many of the things they would naturally.
-One such important activity in the wild is to forage for young roots and shots in the undergrowth.
+It's important for your bunnies happiness and health to enrich their environment and allow them to do many of the things they would naturally do in the wild.
+One such important activity is to forage for young roots and shoots in the undergrowth.

-It can be placed over a spot of carpet that is being chewed or up against an area of wallpaper that your bunny has been chewing or shredding.
+One additional benefit of a digging box is that it can be placed over a spot of carpet that is being chewed or up against an area of wallpaper that your bunny has been chewing or shredding.
 It's the perfect distraction to keep your bunny out of trouble.

 Remember not all bunnies are diggers and yours might not choose to play in the box so don't be discouraged if it's not used straight away.
-You can encourage your bunny to play in it by placing the box some where you bunny will feel safe as if its in the middle of the room your bunny may not feel comfortable burying its head in it.
+You can encourage your bunny to play in it by placing the box somewhere you bunny will feel safe as if it's in the middle of the room your bunny may not feel comfortable burying its head in it.
 You can also try hiding some treats in there to make it more attractive.

 The first thing you are going to need is something big enough for your bunny and a load of stuff to fit in.
-It's purpose is also to contain the mess from the digging and shredding so it needs to have sides high enough to keep the stuff inside but still allow your bunny to hop in and out.
+Its purpose is also to contain the mess from the digging and shredding, so it needs to have sides high enough to keep the stuff inside but still allow your bunny to hop in and out.

 Cardboard boxes make an excellent choice as they are free and can be changed from time to time if they become tatty and to keep interest.
 Make sure it's made of a safe material such as plain cardboard without heavy ink or a plastic finish and remove any tape or staples.

 Plastic bowls or boxes will also work well although they can be slippery so make sure your bunny can get stuck inside.
-Some thin plastic storage containing can break leaving sharp edges so choose something robust.
+Some thin plastic storage containers can break leaving sharp edges so choose something robust.

-If you are thinking of making a digging box for your bunny or are looking for some new ideas as to what you can put in it to make it more interesting then we we have put together this guide for you.
-We look at the good points and the bad points of some of the stuff people have tried in their digging box as well as things that should defiantly be avoided.
+If you are thinking of making a digging box for your bunny or are looking for some new ideas as to what you can put in it to make it more interesting then we have put together this guide for you.
+We look at the good points and the bad points of some of the stuff people have tried in their digging box as well as things that should definitely be avoided.

 The obvious thing to put in a digging box is soil or sand, however we would not recommend this as it can be very messy leaving dirt in your home that is kicked out or spread about on your bunnies feet.
 It also does not leave many options for putting things in there that your bunny can forage for.